UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 Additionally, file or database level metadata describes how files that make up the dataset relate to each other; what format are they are in; and whether they supersede or are superseded by previous files.
-A folder-level readme.txt file is the classic way of accounting for all the files and folders in a project.
+A folder-level [README.txt](https://www.library.ucsb.edu/sites/default/files/dls-n03-2021-readme-navy.pdf) file is the classic way of accounting for all the files and folders in a project.

 Metadata are most useful when they follow a standard.
 For example, the